The internet has evolved. It’s all about speed and efficiency.

 Which model will suit your business?

 It’s important to consider the architecture of CDN that suits your business type.
 After all, it is the CDN structure that decides how the system will respond to specific performance tests.

 1) Traditional: Smaller PoPs that disperse in a large area.

 2) Modern: Mega PoPs in the significant Internet Exchange Points (IXP).

-When you are analyzing the performance metrics, the architecture plays a vital role.
-The performance of these architectures varies according to the geography as well as other factors.
+When you are analyzing performance metrics, architecture plays a vital role.
+The performance of these architectures varies according to geography as well as other factors.